washingtonstateuniversity/WSUWP-spine-parent-theme/README.md

 WSUWP-spine-parent-theme
 ========================

-Provides the spine and skeleton framework for the WSU Web in Wordpress
+Provides the spine and skeleton framework for the WSU Web in WordPress